richmorrison/Fortran-Unit-Test/README.md

 The important points to note here are:

 1. **`bind(C, name="squared_")`** has been added to the function definition.
 This directive declares that a `C` compatible calling convention is to be used.
 Amongst other things, this overrides the Fortran name mangling rules to match the expectation of the C linker, which prevents the main Fortran program from calling the function using the default source name.
 Since we are trying to test a Fortran code, and we are not building a library primarily for consumption by a C/C++ code, the `name="squared_"` statement has been added to rename the function symbol to match the expectation of the default Fortran naming convention, so the `bind` directive is effectively transparent to the rest of the Fortran code.
 We must therefore call function from our C/C++ with the name "squared_", whilst the rest of our Fortran source can continue to use the name "Squared".
+Depending on compiler toolchain, the `bind()` statement may not be needed if assuming the C calling conventions.
+If so, not including it has the advantage that code changes specifically for testing may not be needed.
+Including it means it should be easier to move to another compiler toolchain.
 2. **`(kind=8)`** has been added to the `real` types.
 This must match the type in the C/C++ code.
 On x86, this corresponds to a `double`.
 See [Oracle Documentation](https://docs.oracle.com/cd/E19422-01/819-3685/11_cfort.html).

 The main Fortran program is found at `fortran_app/src/fortran_app.f90`.
 This is defined as follows: